Archive for April, 2006

 Shore Thing

-Well, we’re back.
-My daughter Chloë and I had a most enjoyable drive from Ann Arbor to Brooklyn, with a stopover on Saturday night in State College, Pennsylvania.
+Well,, we’re back.
+My daughter Chloë and I had a splendid drive from Ann Arbor to Brooklyn, with a stopover on Saturday night in State College, Pennsylvania.

-We traversed a splendid transect of rural and industrial America, and, being in no particular hurry, took a couple of little detours.
+We traversed a splendid transect of rural and industrial America, and took a couple of little detours.
 The first was a brief hop northward from Route 80 to catch a glimpse of Lake Erie; we achieved this in the town of Lorain, a western suburb of Cleveland.
-This was the third year I’ve made this round trip to fetch Chloë at the end of the school year, and each time I’ve thought about the Shining Big Sea Water just a few miles away, all unseen.
+This was the third year I’ve made this round trip to fetch Chloë at the end of the school year, and each time I’ve been aware of the Shining Big Sea Water just a few miles away, all unseen.
 This year we decided to take a peek.

 419

 Your correspondent finds himself tonight in Maumee, Ohio, a suburb of Toledo.
-The area code here is 419, so it seems fitting to post a link that has to do with the “Nigerian Scam”, which is also known as the “419 scam” after the number of the Nigerian law that the racket violates.
+The area code here is 419, so it seems fitting to post a link that has to do with the “Nigerian Scam”, also known as the “419 scam” (because that is the number of the Nigerian law that the racket violates).
 This is the familiar email con in which someone in Africa claims to have a king’s ransom that needs depositing Stateside, and that the plan lacks only a trustworthy party (the intended scamee) to provide a safe place for the swag, in return for a hefty cut.

 Jess Kaplan has brought to my attention a fellow who calls himself Ebola Monkey Man, whose hobby is scamming the scammers.
 He pretends to bite, then plays the would-be swindler like a tarpon.
 He posts the email exchanges on his website; in particular Jess had pointed out this episode.
 Meet Black Mic - Bitch Honkey Killa and B-Smooth.